apfelaudio/eurorack-pmod-litex/README.md

 **WARN:** if you're just getting started with `eurorack-pmod` please [start here instead](https://github.com/apfelaudio/eurorack-pmod), this repository is a template for more advanced projects :)

-# `eurorack-pmod` LiteX examples
+# `Real-time Audio DSP (in Rust, on a RISC-V softcore, on an FPGA).

+## Using `eurorack-pmod` with LiteX.

-Example of using `eurorack-pmod` inside a LiteX environment with firmware written in Rust.
+This repository is an example of using `eurorack-pmod` inside a LiteX environment with firmware written in Rust.

 The `example-ecpix-5.py` SoC has the following main parts:
 - A softcore (RISCV `vexriscv_smp`, here we use `rv32im` without compressed instructions).